Smintheion

 Smintheion or Smintheum was a town in ancient Troad, near Chryse, which contained a noted sanctuary of Apollo mentioned by Homer.
+The sanctuary was dedicated to Apollo Smintheus, a byname of Apollo associated with mice and rats.
+Here, Apollo was worshiped as the protector against a plague of mice that held the region in its grip at one point.

 Its site is located near Külahlı (Gülpınar), Asiatic Turkey.